StefHill/HillsHealth/README.md

 ### Goals beyond this Work

-A succesful outcome of this work will enable us to expand into further areas of health and medical research, and present complex medical information in a simplified yet targeted manner.
+A successful outcome of this work will enable us to expand into further areas of health and medical research, and present complex medical information in a simplified yet targeted manner.
 The goal is to provide the 'gold standard' of health and medical information, namely peer-reviewed medical trials, to a non-academic and online audience.

 ## Business Context

 The project will deliver the following capabilities
 1. A medical paper summariser
 2. A medical paper paraphraser
-3. Automated visualisation in support of the output fom 1 and 2.
+3. Automated visualisation in support of the output from 1 and 2.

 ### Problem Definition